tjoakarlina/Udacity-DEND-PostgreSQL-Data-Modeling/README.md

 1. sql_queries.py - list all the SQL queries needed for the projects, which includes table creations, table insertions, retrieving data from table, and dropping the table.
 2. create_tables.py - drop the existing tables if exist and create empty tables
 3. etl.py - run the ETL to load data to the tables
+4. er_diagram.py - generate the ER diagram picture of the database

 ## Get Started